 To reverse a bounced check in QuickBooks Desktop, you need to create a journal entry to reverse the original check.
 To do this, go to the Company menu, select Make General Journal Entries, and then enter the details of the returned check as a debit to the accounts receivable account and a credit to the bank account.

-How to record a bounced check from the customer on QuickBooks Desktop?
+How to record a bounced check from a customer on QuickBooks Desktop?

 In QuickBooks Desktop, you can record a bounced check from a customer by performing the following steps: